maduwanthasl/maduwanthasl.github.io/_pages/about.md

             <div>
                 <h1>👋🏼 Hello there, I’m Hirusha Madhuwantha!</h1>
                 <p>
-                    Passionate about geometry processing in AI, robotics, additive manufacturing, and 4D printing.
-                    Research Intern at <a href="https://www.sutd.edu.sg/" target="_blank">SUTD</a>, exploring how geometric principles improve fabrication and adaptive structures.
+                    I’m passionate about how geometry processing can transform AI, robotics, additive manufacturing, and 4D printing.
+As a Research Intern at the Digital Manufacturing and Design Centre (DManD) at <a href='https://www.sutd.edu.sg/' target='_blank'>Singapore University of Technology and Design</a>, I’m working at the intersection of 4D printing, machine learning, additive manufacturing and robotics, exploring how geometric principles can help design adaptive structures and improve fabrication processes.
+                    I have experience with parametric design tools like Rhino and Grasshopper, as well as FullControl GCode and ROS2, which I use to develop smarter, more efficient designs.
+I’m especially excited about how 4D printing and adaptive geometries can push the boundaries of industries like healthcare and aerospace.
+                    By collaborating with leading researchers and innovators, I strive to deepen my understanding and drive groundbreaking advancements in the field.
+For me, geometry is more than a mathematical discipline—it is a universal language that connects ideas across domains, enabling us to design, optimize, and create in ways that were once unimaginable.
                 </p>
             </div>
         </div>